 Sellers paying closing costs is a good negotiation tactic.
 The home sale can be faster and you can even get a better offer.
-But there are a few disadvantages of seller paying closing costs.
+However, there are disadvantages of seller paying closing costs.

 Most sellers wish to cover the closing costs for buyers to attract more offers.
 However, with a flat fee MLS listing service like Houzeo, you can save on more than just the closing costs.